metrorailings/OwlBlog/content/posts/week-14-circa-picks.md

 ***

 **Washington covers if**
 they show more feisty spirit and resolve than the Cowboys.
-Unlike Dallas, Washington has demonstrated some serious mental fortitude during its current winning streak
+Unlike Dallas, Washington has demonstrated some serious mental fortitude on both sides of the ball over the past several weeks
 \- AND -
-Jack Del Rio figures out different ways to limit production from Amari Cooper and CeeDee Lamb
+Jack Del Rio strategizes somewhat successfully against Amari Cooper and CeeDee Lamb, limiting their production
 \- AND -
 Neither Ezekiel Elliott nor Pollard are able to find much success on the ground.
 Washington has been a bit better against opposing rushers lately, but it still has some ways to go before it can be considered one of the league's premier rushing defenses.

 **Dallas covers if**
 Micah Parsons, DeMarcus Laurence, Randy Gregory, and the rest of their defensive front win the vast majority of their battles in the trenches.
 Heinecke will put up points against a Cowboys team playing some flawed man coverage in the defensive backfield, but how many points he puts up will be dictated by the pressure he faces.
+Even the grittiest quarterbacks eventually wilt when constantly harassed by pass rushers.

+***